Esteban de Bilbao Eguía: Dignitary

 As Minister of Justice and the regime's top lawyer, Bilbao shaped the Ley Constitutiva de las Cortes (1942).
-According to this law, he was entitled—both as a member of the Consejo Nacional and as a minister—to enter the Francoist quasi-parliament when it first assembled in 1943.
+According to this law, he was entitled—both as a member of the Consejo Nacional and as a minister—to enter the Cortes Españolas when the Francoist quasi-parliament first assembled in 1943.
 To balance various political groupings, Franco awarded the speaker role to the Carlists and handpicked Bilbao for the position.
 He held this role for 22 years, serving in 1946, 1949, 1952, 1955, 1958, 1961, and 1964, until he resigned in 1965 due to his age.
 During his tenure, approximately 4,000 laws were adopted.
 As Presidente de las Cortes, Bilbao held one of the most prestigious positions in Francoist Spain, though it carried very little political power.
 As one of the top Carlists within the regime, he was expected to represent Traditionalist roots and a broad political adherence to the regime.

 Having served for 35 years in the Restauración parliament, the Primo de Rivera Asamblea Nacional, the Republican Cortes, and the Francoist Cortes Españolas, Bilbao remains the longest-serving Spanish deputy of the 20th century and one of the longest-serving Spanish MPs ever.
 His first and last days in the chamber spanned 49 years, a record in Spanish parliamentary history.

 In 1947, Bilbao was a key author of the Ley de Sucesión, the law that officially established Spain as a monarchy and created a vague pathway for royal restoration while simultaneously solidifying Franco's rule as Jefe de Estado.
 This law was protested by both Alfonsist and Carlist claimants, Don Juan and Don Javier.
 According to the law, Bilbao, by virtue of his role as parliament speaker, entered two newly established bodies: the Consejo del Reino and the Consejo de Regencia.

 The Consejo del Reino, a unique diarchic structure for an authoritarian monarchy proposed earlier by Primo de Rivera, was designed as a special deputy to the executive.
 It was meant to assist the Head of State on matters within his exclusive competence and was presided over by Bilbao.
 The Consejo de Regencia, composed of three officials, was intended to act as an interim regency during the transition to Franco's successor or in his absence.
 The Consejo de Regencia functioned for only nine days in October 1949, during Franco's one and only foreign trip after the Civil War.